baidu/dperf/docs/configuration.md

 # Configuration

+## mode
+- syntax: mode client | server
+- default: -
+- required: yes
+- mode: -

+Set the running mode of dperf. dperf can be run as a client or a server, just like [iperf](https://iperf.fr/).

 ## daemon
 - syntax: daemon
 - default: -
 - required: no

-Run in daemon.
-Statistics are output in the file '/var/log/dperf/dperf-ctl.log'.
+- mode: client, server

+In daemon mode, dperf statistics are written to the log file ('/var/log/dperf/dperf-ctl.log'), otherwise output to stdout.

 ## keepalive
 - syntax: keepalive
 - default: -
 - required: no

-The server enables keepalive to test the bandwidth and the number of concurrent connections.

-## mode
-- syntax: mode client | server
-- default: -
-- required: yes

-Set dperf running mode: client or server
+- mode: server

+'keepalive' needs to be explicitly enabled on the dperf server.
+After 'keepaive' is turned on, the dperf server will not actively close the connection, it will wait for the client's FIN or RST.
+When 'keepalive' is not enabled, the dperf server closes the connection at the fastest speed in the world by directly setting the FIN Flag on the response packet.

+There is no need to configure 'keepalive' on the dperf client.
+When the dperf client finds 'cc' in the configuration file, it will automatically enable 'keepalive'.

 ## cpu
 - syntax: cpu n0 n1 n2-n3...
 - default: -
 - required: yes

-How many threads are running, and on which CPUs these threads are running.
+- mode: client, server

+Set which CPUs dperf runs on. dperf starts a worker thread on each CPU, and each thread uses only 1 RX queue and 1 TX queue.
+If you use multiple network ports, dperf will distribute the CPU equally according to the configuration order of the network port.
+On a multi-NUMA system, it is necessary to note that the CPU needs to be on the same NUMA node as the network port, which is a requirement of DPDK.

     Example:
     cpu 0-3 12-15